HenrikWarf/notebook-demo1/README.md

 ### Demo 8 - AI Platform Predictions
 Here we deploy a model to AI Platform Predictions and perform a simple online inference.

+### Demo 9 - AI Platform Pipelines
+In this notebook we set up and build a ML pipline using AI Platform Pipelines (based on Kubeflow) using Python Lightweight components.